Heavy-Tailed NGG Mixture Models: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Thousands of heavy-tailed signals are produced on a day-to-day basis across the globe in fields as diverse as engineering, finance, and medicine.
-And yet, despite the widespread need for modeling these, heavy tails remain a weak spot of several established random probability measures such as the Dirichlet process \citep[e.g.][Section~4.3]{ghosal2017}.
+And yet, despite the widespread need for modeling these, heavy tails remain a weak spot of several established random probability measures such as the Dirichlet process (DP) (e.g. Section~4.3.\cite{ghosal2017}).

 Prior to introducing the main problems to be addressed, and the main contributions of this paper, we first lay the groundwork.
-The Pitman--Yor process is a random probability measure that has received considerable attention in recent years \citep[e.g.][]{pitman1997, ishwaran2001, teh2006, bassetti2014, miller2014, canale2017, arbel2019, lijoi2020, corradin2021} and that includes the Dirichlet process as a particular case.
-Some Bayesian nonparametric approaches, such as the Pitman--Yor process, can be understood as an extension of standard parametric methods in the sense that they are centered a priori around a parametric model, $\{G_{0, \thetab}: \thetab \in \Theta \subseteq \mathbb{R}^q\}$, but assign positive mass to a variety of alternatives.
-Thus, a recurring theme in much of the Bayesian nonparametric literature is to regard a parametric approach---known as the baseline or centering distribution---as a reference, while allowing for other alternative models to take over when data suggests that the parametric model is inappropriate.
+The normalized generalized gamma (NGG) process is a random probability measure that was introduced and investigated by \cite{lijoi2007} and that has received considerable attention in recent years ( e.g., \cite{james2009,lijoi2010,barrios2013,favaro2016}).
+The NGG class includes the Dirichlet process, the stable process, and the normalized inverse Gaussian process as particular cases.
+NGGs are built by normalizing the generalized gamma process, and can be understood as a particular case of a normalized random measure with independent increments (NRMI) \cite{regazzini2003, lijoi2007, james2009, lijoi2010, barrios2013}.
+Some Bayesian nonparametric approaches, such as the NGG process, can be understood as an extension of standard parametric methods in the sense that they are centered a priori around a parametric model, $\{G_0 \equiv G_{0, \thetab}: \thetab \in \Theta \subseteq \mathbb{R}^q\}$, but assign positive mass to a variety of alternatives.
+Thus, a recurring theme in much of the Bayesian nonparametric literature is to regard a parametric approach---known as the baseline or centering distribution---as a reference, while allowing for deviations from it.
 See the monographs of \cite{muller2015} and \cite{ghosal2017} or the review paper of \cite{muller2013} for an introduction to Bayesian nonparametric inference.